rioukkevin/vscode-git-commit/SETTINGS.md

 #### If you write your own Array:

 - The 'detail' property is optionnal
+- The 'label' property is used as the content include in template
 - (For old users) The 'id' property is now automatically generated and not used anymore by the extension

 #### If you want predefined choices: